Teach someone to drive

 Learning to drive can be very stressful for both you and your student, especially if you are related.

 We strongly advise that starting off with a professional driving instructor can be a very good idea for your 'student'.
 Driving instructors can quickly tell them what they will need to learn and start them off properly.

 Once your student has learned the early stages of how to control a car, they can then gain experience with you.

 We do strongly recommend however, that once your student has gained experience with you they have another lesson with a professional driving instructor.
 This will make sure they are developing the right driving habits and let them know how their driving compares to the assessment standard.

 Helping your 'student' prepare for the Practical Driving Assessment

-We encourage you to use the information and tools provided in the 'How to pass your Practical Driving Assessment, a candidates guide to the Practical Driving Assessment' when teaching someone how to drive.
+We encourage you to use the information and tools provided in the Driving Techniques for Safer Drivers: A Guide for Learner Drivers (booklet) when teaching someone how to drive.